turbot/steampipe-plugin-guardrails/docs/tables/guardrails_grant.md

 # Table: guardrails_grant

-A grant is the assignment of a permission to a Turbot user or group on a resource or resource group.
+A grant is the assignment of a permission to a Turbot Guardrails user or group on a resource or resource group.

 ## Examples